-The tarot is the most marvelous tool for self knowledge and self-illumination.
+The Tarot is a marvelous tool for self-knowledge and self-illumination.
 It is always willing to show you where you are in your personal process.
-A Tarot Reader can turn every or any event in your life to a lesson on the path of evolution.
-The tarot enjoys showing you the inner meaning of events, so that every event can be seen as an interaction with spirit.
-With a tarot reading, you can take part in your own evolution, therefore growing quicker, finer, and achieving illumination because the taro is a means to move along the path of self-realization.
+A Tarot reader can turn every or any event in your life into a lesson on the path of evolution.
+The Tarot enjoys showing you the inner meaning of events so that every event can be seen as an interaction with the spirit.
+With a Tarot reading, you can participate in your own evolution, therefore growing quicker, finer, and achieving illumination because the Tarot is a means to move along the path of self-realization.

-A lot of skeptics believe that tarot reading is totally subjective, and warn those who try to understand the messages the tarot reveals, or harness its revelatory insights as a guiding influence, that they are wasting their time.
-Those possessed of such a “tarot negative” mindset are generally the same people who ascribe to the belief that if you can’t see something, measure it, or explain it in logical, finite terms, then it likely isn’t true.
+Many skeptics believe that Tarot reading is totally subjective and warn those who try to understand the messages the Tarot reveals, or harness its revelatory insights as a guiding influence, that they are wasting their time.
+Unfortunately, those possessed of such a “Tarot negative” mindset are generally the same people who ascribe to the belief that if you can’t see something, measure it, or explain it in logical, finite terms, then it likely isn’t true.

 Tarot Perception vs. Reality Check

-While the tarot can shed critical insight into past and present events, as well as illuminate possible and even probable outcomes for current situations, tarot readings are neither a magic bullet nor a foolproof almanac to forecast the future.
+While the Tarot can shed critical insight into past and present events and illuminate possible and even probable outcomes for current situations, Tarot readings are neither a magic bullet nor a foolproof almanac to forecast the future.

 This is where the naysayers will chime in with their satisfied chorus of “I told you so’s.”
-One “logical” argument I’ve often come up against when discussing the accuracy, or more likely, the inaccuracy of the tarot is the conundrum of why, if the tarot is to be taken as a true barometer of past, current and pending reality, don’t the same cards come up again and again when someone concentrates on a particular question at hand?
+However, one “logical” argument I’ve often come up against when discussing the accuracy, or more likely, the inaccuracy of the Tarot is the conundrum of why, if the Tarot is to be taken as a true barometer of past, current and pending reality, don’t the same cards come up again and again when someone concentrates on a particular question at hand?

-Mathematical probabilities aside, a tarot reading, like the weather, is impacted on a moment-by-moment basis by changing external forces and shifting conditions.
-Even with the most advanced scientific equipment available, weather forecasting can be remarkably inaccurate, especially in the long-term.
+Mathematical probabilities aside, a Tarot reading, like the weather, is impacted on a moment-by-moment basis by changing external forces and shifting conditions.
+Even with the most advanced scientific equipment available, weather forecasting can be remarkably inaccurate, especially long-term.
 The further out from an event, the less likely the weather conditions on any given day are going to reflect a forecast that was made weeks or even months earlier.
-And yet, those who are contemptuous of the tarot hold up the cards’ ephemeral and changing nature as “evidence” that the messages they divulge cannot and should not be taken seriously.
+And yet, those who are contemptuous of the Tarot hold up the cards’ ephemeral and changing nature as “evidence” that the messages they divulge cannot and should not be taken seriously.

 Consistency Trumps Redundancy

 Ironically, even with thorough shuffling and the passage of time, cards can and do repeat themselves in progressive readings for the same person.
-While every card appearing in the exact order, over and over again every time is the stuff of bad occult novels and horror films, those who find themselves truly connected to a particular reader and firmly focused on an issue without distraction, will likely see patterns emerge.
+While every card appearing in the exact order, repeatedly, is the stuff of bad occult novels and horror films, those who find themselves truly connected to a particular reader and firmly focused on an issue without distraction will likely see patterns emerge.

-These patterns, rather than being static, are influenced by the changing attitudes, perceptions, and actions of the querent.
+Rather than being static, these patterns are influenced by the querent’s changing attitudes, perceptions, and actions.
 As new probabilities are brought to light, possible outcomes evolve.